hashicorp/terraform-provider-kubernetes/website/docs/r/default_service_account.html.markdown

 In addition to the arguments listed above, the following computed attributes are
 exported:

 * `default_secret_name` - Name of the default secret, containing service account token, created & managed by the service.
+By default, the provider will try to find the secret containing the service account token that Kubernetes automatically created for the service account.
+Where there are multiple tokens and the provider cannot determine which was created by Kubernetes, this attribute will be empty.
+When only one token is associated with the service account, the provider will return this single token secret.

 ## Destroying